 Each national strategy and approach must operate within its own unique context and its own culture and norms.
 Governments should engage with citizens and businesses in deliberative dialogue to more clearly understand their perspectives and values (Balaram, Greenham and Leonard, 2018).
 In particular, users of public services may want meaningful engagement and assurances on how the use of AI will impact the services on which they depend.
+In some instances, users can also become co-creators of public services with AI, which by definition involves significant user engagement (Lember, Brandsen and Tõnurist, 2019).
+Finally, AI has the potential to help governments move towards proactive public services.
+Such services anticipate and handle user needs before the user has to take action (e.g. completing a form) (Scholta et al., 2019).
+This cannot be achieved without a very thorough understanding of user needs, the key to which is user engagement.
+Such engagement will become increasingly important and should be included as an integral part of national strategies and overall direction.
+Civil servants must also be empowered to interact with users.

-Similarly, securing and maintaining support will require a clear narrative explaining how AI can assist public sector employees to better deliver services, reduce the amount of time they spend on routine tasks and allow them to focus on higher-value tasks where they can have the most impact.
-Resistance among public sector workers will slow the deployment of AI, limit its effectiveness and damage morale.
+Similarly, securing and maintaining support within the public sector will require a clear narrative explaining how AI can assist public sector employees to better deliver services, reduce the amount of time they spend on routine tasks and allow them to focus on higher-value tasks where they can have the most impact.115 If not mitigated, resistance among public sector workers could slow the deployment of AI, limit its effectiveness and damage morale.
 Making a case for AI based on its potential for reducing employee numbers is unlikely to garner support and is not credible, as it is unlikely that AI will replace public sector workers in the short term.
-The Canadian Digital Academy (see Box 4.16) offers an example of an innovative approach to boosting public servants' knowledge of AI.
+The Canadian Digital Academy (see Box 4.22) offers an example of an innovative approach to boosting public servants' knowledge of AI.